ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To download the issued certificate, the client simply sends a GET request to the certificate URL.

-The default format of the certificate is DER (application/pkix-cert).
+The default format of the certificate is PEM (application/x-pem-file), containing the end-entity certificate first, followed by any intermediate certificates that are needed to build a path to a trusted root.
 The client may request other formats by including an Accept header in its request.
-For example, the client may use the media type application/x-pem-file to request the certificate in PEM format.
+For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.

 The server provides metadata about the certificate in HTTP headers.
 In particular, the server MUST send one or more link relation header fields